-The popular method of assessing students' practical skills in Technical Colleges including metal cutting practice trade by their teachers and instructors in Nigerian Evidence from research studies (Abeles et al., 2023) (Lars Mommers et al., 2023); Adio,.
-2014) Okwelle, 2003) indicates that is based on mere looking at the students' finished products with little or no attention to the process involved in carrying out the practical work.
+Evidence from research studies (Bukar, 2006; Chejile, 2006; Garba, 1993; Okwelle, 2003) indicate that the popular method of assessing students' practical skills in Technical Colleges including metal cutting practice trade by their teachers and instructors in Nigerian Technical Colleges is based on mere looking at the students' finished products with little or no attention to the process involved in carrying out the practical work.
 Marks are then awarded to the students based on what the teacher or examiner feels the student deserves.
 This observatory method of awarding marks to students is considered biased and subsumes the award of grades that show individual examiner's feelings.
-According to Ali (2006) the reason for this lopsided practice of assessment by the teachers could be that they are either reluctant, background, or too busy to assess the various stages of individual students' work by at least preparing a definite procedure of assessment.
+According to Chejile (2006) the reason for this lopsided practice of assessment by the teachers could be that they are either reluctant, background or too busy to assess the various stages of individual student's work by at least preparing a definite procedure of assessment.

-To improve the standard of assessment in technical and vocational education, there is a need to use valid and reliable assessment instruments that will take into account the process of practical activities leading to the completion of the final practical products.
-Though such instruments have been developed in some other technical and vocational trades (Bukar, 2015, 2006; Chiejile, 2006; Adio,.
-2014).; Okeke, 2004; Yalams, 2005), literature available to the researcher indicates that no such instrument has been developed and validated for use in metal cutting practical skill processes in Technical Colleges.
-Against the background of the paucity of standard instruments for assessing practical skills in metal-cutting operations, trade prompted the development of practical skills assessment scale for metal cutting in Technical Colleges in Nigeria
+In order to improve the standard of assessment in technical and vocational education, there is need to use valid and reliable assessment instruments which will take account of the process of practical activities leading to the completion of the final practical products.
+Though such instruments have been developed in some other technical and vocational trades (Bukar, 2015, 2006; Chiejile, 2006; Garba, 1993; Okeke, 2004; Yalams, 2005), literature available to the researcher indicate that no such instrument has been developed and validated for use in metal cutting practical skill processes in Technical Colleges.
+Against the background of paucity of standard instrument for assessing practical skills in metal cutting operations trade prompted the development and validation of a metal cutting practical skill assessment scale in Technical Colleges.